dominiclet/obsidian-note-definitions/README.md

 ## Basic usage

-1. Create a `definitions` folder in the root of your Obsidian vault (this folder can be customised in the settings).
+1. Create a folder, right-click on the folder in your file explorer, and select `Set definition folder`.
+This registers the folder as your definition folder.
-2. Within the `definitions` folder, create definition files (with any name of your choice).
+2. Within the folder, create definition files (with any name of your choice).
 3. Add a definition using the `Add definition` command.
 This will display a pop-up modal, where you can input your definition.
 4. Once a definition is added, the word/phrase should be underlined in your notes.
 You may preview the definition of the word by hovering over the underlined word/phrase with the mouse, or triggering the `Preview definition` command when your cursor is on the word/phrase.